 Potential earnings will also depend on the franchise you choose.

 There are lots of top-rated cleaning franchises you can partner with.
-Some of these include Vanguard Cleaning Systems, ServiceMaster, Jani-Pro, Chem-Dry Carpet Drapery & Upholstery Cleaning and Merry Maids, among others.
+Some of these include Vanguard Cleaning Systems, ServiceMaster, Jani-Pro, Chem-Dry Carpet Drapery & Upholstery Cleaning, and Merry Maids, among others.

 Income Growth Potential

-When starting your cleaning business, it may take some time to attract steady and growing income.
+When starting your cleaning business, it may take some time to attract a steady and growing income.
 This is a normal process and shouldn’t be rushed.
-Organic growth powered by the deployment of efficient marketing strategies will enable you realize your financial targets with time.
+Organic growth powered by the deployment of efficient marketing strategies will enable you to realize your financial targets with time.

 However, you must have a definite goal on the level of earnings you intend to attract per season.
 Having that gives you a framework with which to work.

 We earlier mentioned that the earning potential of a cleaning business is influenced by the number of accounts you have.
-Embark on intense marketing drive to create more awareness about your service.
+Embark on an intense marketing drive to create more awareness about your service.